jgbarah/evaluating-foss-projects/evaluation_models.md

 Quantitative evaluation is based on the identification of quantitative parameters that can be significant, and the definition of measurement models for them.

-## A classification of quantitative models

 Given the number of evaluation models that exist, [Stol and Ali Babar](#bib:stol-babar-comaprison-models) have proposed a  comparison framework to evaluate them.
 In order to do so, the most relevant evaluation models were identified.
 The result of this identification process, after screening around 550 research papers, is provided in following table, with 20 approaches.
 The column "Orig" shows if the initiative is the result of a research (R) or an industrial (I) effort.
 Models have been classified as industrial if they are associated to at least one company.
 The column "Method" indicates the completeness of the methodology, meaning that if all required activities, tasks, inputs and outputs are outlined, the assessment methodology offers a complete guide to evaluation.
 If a mere set of evaluation criteria are proposed, then the authors labeled the methodology as not complete.
-The column "Source" lists a reference to the paper or report that presented the evaluation method, where details can be found.

 | Name     | Year |  Orig | Method |
 | -------- |:----:|:-----:|:------:| ------:|